huybrechtsxyz/atuaro/adventures/orphanage/05_imbolc_carnival.md

 >
 >The cage of the owlbear is a large, sturdy wooden structure with thick metal bars.
 The bars are spaced closely together to prevent the owlbear from squeezing through, and the door is secured with a heavy padlock.
 Inside the cage, there is a large pile of straw for the owlbear to sleep on, and a shallow bowl of water in the corner.
 The owlbear itself is a fearsome creature with sharp claws and a powerful beak, and it paces back and forth restlessly in its cage, occasionally letting out a menacing growl.

+If they are pleasent to him and can guess the number of goblins, he will share the secret of the treasury map.
+He heard the guards talking to each other.

 If they come to close the animal will try to bite attack for 1 damage.

 *INT CHECK*